-The passive ribbon has a very high, but measurable maximum SPL.
+The passive ribbon has a very high but measurable maximum SPL.
 Note that the ribbon mics will begin distorting at lower frequencies before the mid and upper frequencies.
-Therefore, “>135 dB @ 20 Hz” means the R-121 is capable of capturing higher SPLs of sound sources with higher frequency ranges.
+Therefore, “>135 dB @ 20 Hz” means the R-121 can capture higher SPLs of sound sources with higher frequency ranges.

 The R-122 active ribbon mic has a defined max SPL rating that is relatively low.

-The TLM 102 condenser mic has a measured max SPL of 144 dB.
-This is high enough to capture most practical sound sources without overloading the mic circuitry and distorting the output signal.
+The TLM 102 condenser mic has a measured max SPL of 144 dB, which is high enough to capture most practical sound sources without overloading the mic circuitry and distorting the output signal.

-Let’s now talk about how the max SPL is measured and how we can make better use of it as audio enthusiasts!
+Let's now talk about how the max SPL is measured and how we can better use it as audio enthusiasts!

 How Do Manufacturers Test For Max SPL?

-So we know that the max SPL rating of a microphone is the SPL at which its signal will start to distort but what constitutes distortion and how do we reliably create these sound pressure levels in order to test for max SPL?
+So we know that the max SPL rating of a microphone is the SPL at which its signal will start to distort but what constitutes distortion, and how do we reliably create these sound pressure levels to test for max SPL?

 Total Harmonic Distortion

 As mentioned, THD is a measurement of the level of harmonic distortion.
 It refers to a specific measurement of saturation in a sine wave signal.

 THD is presented as a percentage.
 This percentage is the ratio of the sum of the powers of all harmonic frequencies above the fundamental frequency to the power of the fundamental frequency.